syncfusion-content/uwp-docs/uwp/Charts/Technical-Indicators.md

 ## Momentum

-This indicator having two lines momentum line and center line.
-No signal line in this indicator.
-You can define momentum technical indicator using the following code example.
+This indicator has two lines: a momentum line and a center line.
+There is no signal line in this indicator.
+You can define the momentum technical indicator using the following code example.

 The [`MomentumLineColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.MomentumTechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_MomentumTechnicalIndicator_MomentumLineColor) property and [`CenterLineColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.MomentumTechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_MomentumTechnicalIndicator_CenterLineColor) property are used to define the color for the momentum and center line respectively.